Nanolacker/MCMMORPG/README.md

 # MCMMORPG
-An MMORPG plugin for Minecraft
+An MMORPG plugin for Minecraft made using the Bukkit API.